Cardiff Undergraduate Research Opportunities Programme (CUROP)

 - Produce a poster and complete a survey on their CUROP experience;

-- Attend an exhibition of the CUROP posters at the end of their project term (usually October/November).
+- Attend an exhibition of the CUROP posters at the end of their project term (usually October).

 Staff: Further information about the application process can be found on the Application Guidance page; supervisors are strongly advised to use the downloadable template to help prepare applications before using the online form.

 Students: CUROP applications must be completed by Supervisors, however if you are a student and have a research area that you are interested in, then please strike up a conversation with a potential supervisor in your school and tell them about CUROP.
 Alternatively if you want to wait and see what opportunities there are we will publish a list of projects that wish to recruit students just before Easter.
-This will include information about how you can go about applying for funding.
+This will include information about how to apply for the project.

 If you wish to be added to our mailing list to receive further updates please contact: CUROP@cardiff.ac.uk.